FAQ's

 What else is there to do other than watch the track?

-There is a huge variety of things to see and do, Power Boats including Thunder Cats, Formula 1 and 2 will be competing on Deer Park Mere alongside Jet Ski stunt displays.
-The Heli Pad is active all weekend with 100’s of privateers flying in, the Tri-Services Aerial Agility Competition and the Breitling Aerobatic display team will be performing on both Saturday & Sunday.
-There will be a host of other activities to entertain all the family including Kiddie Quads, Human Table Football, Scalectrix, the fun fair and much much more.
+There is a huge variety of things to see and do, jet-ski demonstrations will be on Deer Park Mere.
+The Heli Pad is active all weekend with 100�s of privateers flying in, the Tri-Services Aerial Agility Competition will be performing.
+There will be a fly over of a Lancaster bomber and a spitfire.
+There will be a host of other activities to entertain all the family.

 Can I bring my dog?